NC Supreme Court Weighs in on Uninsured Motorist Coverage

-When a car accident involves only two vehicles, pursuing a settlement is often relatively straightforward.
+When a serious car accident involves only two vehicles, pursuing a settlement is often relatively straightforward.
 Usually, the injured person makes a claim against the at-fault driver’s car insurance, and the insurance company will either settle the claim according to the terms of the at-fault driver’s policy, or the insurance company will fight the claim in court.

 When the accident involves more than one person, however, things can get complicated—especially if one party is uninsured or underinsured.
 If you have underinsured or uninsured motorist (UIM) coverage, a new change in North Carolina’s law will help you use this coverage more quickly after a complicated auto accident.

 Changes Affect Underinsured Motorist Insurance Policies